I’m excited to be cooking food from Antigua and Barbuda this week—my first Caribbean country!

 If you want to try this, the recipe I used is from Jirie.
 For the pepperpot, I omitted the ham and yam, and I used butternut squash instead of acorn, and regular peas instead of pigeon peas.
 While the dish wasn’t exactly lacking in flavor, I can’t say I really liked it.

 Antiguan Seasoned Rice

-This is just rice with corned beef, chicken, pumpkin, spinach, tomato, peas and onion.
+This is rice with corned beef, chicken, pumpkin, spinach, tomato, peas, and onion.
 Ingredients vary from recipe to recipe.
-I get the impression this is the kind of dish that you make when you have a bunch of meat scraps and vegetables you are trying to use up.
+I get the impression this is the kind of dish you make when you have a bunch of meat scraps and vegetables you are trying to use up.
 The recipe I used is from The Integrationist Caribbean.
 I didn’t use the pig’s snout or tail and I used chicken thighs instead of chicken wings and counted that as also being my fresh meat.
 This was alright, but not amazing.

 This week started off really well with the bread pudding and rum punch, and the breakfast was pretty good too, but it kind of went downhill from there.
 My favorite dish is, without question, the bread pudding, especially the rum sauce!

 Next week, I’m excited to be cooking food from my first South American country, Argentina!